Controller Documents 1.0

 Given the caveats above, if encrypted data is included in a controller document, implementers are advised to not associate any correlatable information that could be used to infer a relationship between the encrypted data and an associated party.
 Examples of correlatable information include public keys of a receiving party, identifiers to digital assets known to be under the control of a receiving party, or human readable descriptions of a receiving party.

-5.6 Content Integrity Protection
+5.7 Content Integrity Protection

-Controller documents which include links to external machine-readable content such as images, web pages, or schemas are vulnerable to tampering.
+Controller documents that include links to external machine-readable content such as images, web pages, or schemas are vulnerable to tampering.
 It is strongly advised that external links are integrity protected using mechanisms to secure related resources such as those described in the Verifiable Credentials Data Model v2.0 specification.
 External links are to be avoided if they cannot be integrity protected and the controller document's integrity is dependent on the external link.

-5.7 Level of Assurance
+5.9 Level of Assurance

 Additional information about the security context of authentication events is often required for compliance reasons, especially in regulated areas such as the financial and public sectors.
 This information is often referred to as a Level of Assurance (LOA).
 Examples include the protection of secret cryptographic material, the identity proofing process, and the form-factor of the authenticator.